tarantool/tarantool/doc/sphinx/reference/fiber-ipc.rst

     Create a new communication channel.

-    :param int capacity: positive integer as great as the maximum number of slots (spaces for get or put or broadcast messages) that might be pending at any given time.
+    :param int capacity: positive integer as great as the maximum number of slots (spaces for get or put messages) that might be pending at any given time.

     :return: new channel.